As a coach or consultant, you’ve probably had to deal with a dreaded late payment from a client, or even no-shows at coaching sessions.

 Good morning [client name],

-I just wanted to remind you that you have a [amount] payment on [invoice number] that’s due for payment today.
+I just wanted to remind you of the [amount] payment on [invoice number] that’s due for payment today.

 [link]